ankitects/anki/docs/development.md

 Pre-built Python packages are available on PyPI.
 They are useful if you wish to:

 -   Run Anki from a local Python installation without building it yourself
 -   Get code completion when developing add-ons
 -   Make command line scripts that modify .anki2 files via Anki's Python libraries

 You will need the 64 bit version of Python 3.9 or 3.10 installed.
-If you do not have Python yet, please see the platform-specific instructions in the "Building from source" section below for more info.
+3.9 is recommended, as Anki has only received minimal testing on 3.10 so far, and some dependencies have not been fully updated yet.
+You can install Python from python.org or from your distro.

 **Mac/Linux**: